germanv73/DevLogs/JavaLogs/log.md

 ### January 13, 2020

 **Progress**: I looked into deploying my application to a remote server and found that my current LAMP server did not have Tomcat installed.
 I reviewed sever guides and documentation on how to install Tomcat and how to deploy my WAR file to my remote server.
 I also had to create a new database in the remote server so further documentation had to be looked into in order to do so.

+#### January 15, 2020

+**Progress**: My web application is finally up and running on a remote web server.
+I also looked into how to create several instances in Tomcat so that I can host several different applications at once.
+This topic proved to be a bit more difficult so I decided not to spend any more time, for now, trying to figure this out.
+I felt I was spending too much time trying to understand the documentation thatn actually coding which is my main concern.
+I will revisit this topic at another time.